MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 > [!IMPORTANT]
 >
-> You need to run either the `luis:cross-train` command or the `qnamaker:cross-train` command, you do not need to run both. by running `luis:cross-train`, all of the required cross-train information will be included in the resulting `.lu` files.
+> You need to run either the `luis:cross-train` command or the `qnamaker:cross-train` command, you do not need to run both. by running `luis:cross-train`, all of the required cross-train information will be included in the resulting `.lu` and `.qna` files.
 Running both will work, but is unnecessary.

 ## Create and publish LUIS applications using the build command